gwpjp/JH3---Project/README.md

 --'tidydata.txt'  - this tidy data set is the output of the code that is run in 'run_analysis.R'.
 It contains the mean of each varable for each activity that each subject performed.

 --'CodeBook.md' - this document describes the process used to clean the data and provides descriptions for the variable names.

+--'extractednames.txt' - this document provides the names of the columns of the extracted data and 'tidydata.txt'